Dr. Buzzard's Original Savannah Band Meets King Penett

 Dr. Buzzard's Original Savannah Band Meets King Penett is the second studio album by Dr. Buzzard's Original Savannah Band.
-It was released in 1978 by RCA.
+It was released in 1978 by RCA Records.
 It peaked at number 36 on the Billboard 200 chart and number 23 on the Top R&B Albums chart.

+Critical reception

+The New York Times called the album "a sometimes obscure but still evocative historical collage, full of verbal and musical references to America, France and Germany in the 1940's."
+The Boston Globe noted the "Latin rhythms and black boogie woogie do wah's."
+Newsday determined that "their musical combination has parts of Duke Ellington, the Pointer Sisters and Lambert, Hendricks and Ross updated for today's well-dressed disco-goer."